Marlon Mack: 2021 season

 Mack re-signed with the Colts on March 23, 2021.
 In six games, he finished with 28 carries for 101 rushing yards.

 Houston Texans

-On April 11, 2022, Mack signed with the Houston Texans.
+On April 11, 2022, Mack signed with the Texans.
 He was released on August 30, 2022, and signed to the practice squad the next day.
 He was released on September 5.

 San Francisco 49ers

-On September 14, 2022, the San Francisco 49ers signed Mack to their practice squad.
+On September 14, 2022, the 49ers signed Mack to their practice squad.
 He was promoted to the active roster on September 21.
 He was released on October 11.
 He signed back to the practice squad the following day.

 Denver Broncos

-On October 24, 2022, the Denver Broncos signed Mack off the San Francisco 49ers' practice squad.
-He went on to play six games, recording 84 rushing yards and a touchdown, along with eight catches for 99 yards and a touchdown.
+On October 24, 2022, the Denver Broncos signed Mack off the 49ers' practice squad.
+He went on to play six games, recording 84 rushing yards and a rushing touchdown, along with eight catches for 99 receiving yards and a receiving touchdown.
+After suffering a hamstring injury in Week 17 against the Kansas City Chiefs, Mack was placed on season–ending injured reserve.

+Arizona Cardinals

+On August 4, 2023, Mack signed with the Arizona Cardinals.
+On August 9, 2023, head coach Jonathan Gannon announced that Mack would miss the 2023 season due to another torn Achilles.